unosec/project/CodeAnalysisforSSE_Assignment5.md

 ![image](https://github.com/unosec/project/blob/main/images/JimTest1.png)

-The calendar plug-in was scanned using SonarScanner.
+The Calendar plug-in was scanned using SonarScanner.
 No vulnerabilities were found.
-Numerous "code smells" indicating possible coding style improvements were identified.
+Numerous "code smells", indicating possible coding style improvements, were identified.

-**Finding 6:**
+*Finding 6:*

 ![image](https://github.com/unosec/project/blob/main/images/Talk_App_scan.png)

 ![image](https://github.com/unosec/project/blob/main/images/Talk_App_scan2.png)

 The Talk plug-in was scanned using SonarScanner.
-Some "bugs" were found which can lead to an error or unexpected behavious at runtime.
-Most of the "bugs" are minor with 3 major bugs, of which minor bugs can slightly impact developer productivity such as long lines and switch staements not having atleast 3 cases and major bugs quality flaw which can highly impact the developer productivity such as uncovered piece of code, duplicated blocks, unused parameters and more.
+Some "bugs" were found which can lead to an error or unexpected behaviors at runtime.
+Most of the "bugs" were minor with only three major bugs.
+Minor bugs, such as long lines and switch statements not having at least three cases, can slightly impact developer productivity.
+Major bugs, such as uncovered pieces of code, duplicated blocks, unused parameters, etc., are quality flaws that can highly impact the developer productivity.

 Some of the major bugs included:

-- <bold>Identical sub-expressions on both sides of operator "||":</bold> The use of uninitialized value: Using thesame values on either side of a binary operator is mostlt a mistake.
-In this case of the code it may be a copy and paste error or a bug or simply wasted code  and should be removed or simplified.
+- **Identical sub-expressions on both sides of operator "||":** "Using the same value on either side of a binary operator is almost always a mistake.
+In the case of logical operators, it is either a copy/paste error and therefore a bug, or it is simply wasted code, and should be simplified."

-- Review the data-flow (Non Compliant code): In PHP initializing variables before their usage is not required.
-However, using uninitialized variables is considered bad practice and should be avoided because of the following reasons:
+- **Review the data-flow - use of uninitialized value:** In PHP initializing variables before their usage is not required.
+"However, using uninitialized variables is considered bad practice and should be avoided because of the following reasons:

 	- The value and type of uninitialized variables depend on the context of their first usage.
-	- It is better to be explicit about those to avoid confusion.
+It is better to be explicit about those to avoid confusion.
-	- The interpreter raises a warning or a notice in many cases.
+	- The interpreter raises a warning or a notice in many cases."

-- Add "th" headers to this "table": Assitive technologies such as sceen readers use "th" headers to provide some context when users navaigate a table.
-Without it users can get lost in the flow of data.
+- **Add "`<th>`" headers to this "`<table>`":** "Assistive technologies, such as sceen readers use `<th>` headers to provide some context when users navaigate a table."
+Without it, users can get lost in the flow of data.

 ![image](https://github.com/unosec/project/blob/main/images/Talk_App_scan3.png)

-Also, "code smells" were found indicating possible coding style improvements were identified.
+"Code smells" were found, indicating possible coding style improvements, were identified.
 No vulnerabilities were found in the code.

-Summary of Key Findings
+### Summary of Key Findings
 -

 We analyzed the code in relation to the following weaknesses: